agarzola/bustime/.gitdown/utility/methods.md

 ### .collectRoutesAndStops(callback[, config])
 This method builds a comprehensive object which includes all available routes, their directions, and every stop served by each direction in each route.
-This can be useful if our application needs to check whether a specific stop (or group thereof) is served by a route, or rule out a stop depending on which direction a bus is going.
+This can be useful if your application needs to check whether a specific stop (or group thereof) is served by a route, or rule out a stop depending on which direction a bus is going.
 All information associated with routes and stops is included and left intact to make the object as useful as possible.

 By default, this method provides an array of route objects.
 That array looks like this: